RenjiSann/RenjiSann/README.md

 # Hi ! 👋

 The name's Dorian and I've graduated from EPITA in 2024.
-Now working at Adacore on code coverage solutions ofr Ada/C/C++
+Now working at Adacore on code coverage solutions for Ada/C/C++

 ### Hobbies and Skills 🎯
 ---